AhyeahA/Exploring-Personality-Driven-Interactions-Werewolf/README.md

 - **`.csv` files**: These files parse the corresponding `.md` files and separate each conversation component into specific rows and columns:
     - Example: `--current-game-number.csv`

+# Data Flow: From input to output

+This walkthrough clarifies how data (configurations, prompts, personalities, and conversations) flows through your system from start to finish.

+## 1. Load Configurations and Prompts

+### Input Files:

+* `werewolf.json` ( in /config):
+Defines the game environment, player settings, roles, and global prompts.

+* `run_werewolf.py`:
+Acts as the main entry point.
+Loads the configuration file, initializes the game environment, and calls all necessary modules.

+### Transformation:
+Prompts and rules are parsed and used to initialize agents with roles, personalities, and behavioral instructions.

+## 2. Initialize Game Environment
+Files Involved:

+* `arena.py`:
+   Sets up the multi-agent interaction environment (the "arena") using the configuration details.

+* `werewolf.py`:
+   Injects Werewolf-specific game logic, such as day/night phases, faction goals, and allowed actions.

+* `agent.py`:
+   Constructs agents (players) with role descriptions and personality embeddings (like Big Five traits).

+### Transformation:

+* Agents are instantiated with personalities baked into their role descriptions.

+* Personalities affect their tone, word choice, and in-game decision-making.

+## 3. Simulate Game Turns
+Files Involved:

+* `game.py`:
+  Coordinates game progression (night → day → voting).

+* `arena.py`:
+Manages how and when agents interact with each other and receive updates.

+Transformation:

+During each round, prompts are sent to language models (via OpenAI, Cohere, or Anthropic APIs).

+Responses (natural language text) are interpreted as in-game actions (e.g., voting, killing, saving).

+Personality traits influence how players speak and react in conversations.

+## 4. Log Conversations and Actions
+Files Involved:

+* `arena.py`:
+Logs dialogue and game events.

+* `logs/game_logs.md`:
+Records raw conversation history and in-game decisions in Markdown format.

+Transformation:

+Each exchange, vote, and action is recorded as markdown-formatted text and also captured in the CSV data.
+In both formats, each line shows the speaker (player or moderator), their message, the current phase (day or night), the type of interaction (e.g., Q&A or chain of thought), and the current round number.

+## 5. Convert Logs to Structured Data
+Files Involved:

+Custom scripts (not shown, assumed part of utils.py or external script):
+Parses game_logs.md and extracts structured data.

+Output:

+A .csv file (e.g., in /misc/) is generated for quantitative analysis.

+# Make a diagram

+Markdown logs → cleaned strings → tabular CSV format (e.g., who voted for whom, sentiment, round number).

+This enables downstream statistical or behavioral analysis.

 # Key papers